massi-fa/RecSys2019_DeepLearning_Evaluation/README.md

+Analysis of gender disparities in referral systems using the framework

 # DeepLearning RS Evaluation

 This repository was developed by <a href="https://mauriziofd.github.io/" target="_blank">Maurizio Ferrari Dacrema</a>, postdoctoral researcher at Politecnico di Milano.
 See our [website](http://recsys.deib.polimi.it/) for more information on our research group.
 This reporsitory contains the source code of the following articles: